zzragnar0kzz/ckau/README.md

 `-v (--verbose)` Display comprehensive program output.

 `-V (--validkeys)` Display supported edition(s) and matching KMS client setup key(s).

+`-w (--windows)` The edition of Windows to activate against.
+Specify a non-null, non-whitespace string for `<edition>`.
+This must match a valid edition in the program's internal dictionary; if it does not, or if this argument is omitted, `<edition>` will default to the edition installed on localhost.

 `-? (-h, --help)` Display this help screen, or display detailed help for `all` arguments or for a specific `<argument>`.